relliv/syncable-project-dashboard/README.md

    - First level: Group/Parent folders
    - Second level: Project folders
 3. Projects are displayed in collapsible group panels.
+4. If a project has a custom color defined in its `.vscode/settings.json` file, the dashboard will use that color for the project box.
+5. Use the search box to filter projects by name.
+6. Sort projects using the dropdown menu.
-4. Click on any project to open it in a new VS Code window.
+7. Click on any project to open it in a new VS Code window.
+8. Use the refresh button on a group to update just that group.

 ## Project Structure